symphonists/documenter/README.markdown

 # Documenter

-A Symphony extension enabling addition of documentation to any page in the back end, including user-defined section indexes and entry editors.
+A Symphony extension enabling addition of documentation to any page in the backend, including user-defined section indexes and entry editors.

-## Installation
-1. Place the 'documenter' folder in your Symphony 'extensions' directory.
-2. Go to System > Extensions, select "Documenter", choose "Enable" from the with-selected menu, then click Apply.
-3. _optional_ Go to System > Preferences and select the text formatter to use for your documentation items.

 ## Usage

 ### Managing Documentation

 Documentation can be managed at `System > Documentation`.
 For each documentation item, specify:

-1. The item's **Title**, used as a heading for the documentation box.
+1. The item's **Title**, used as the heading for the documentation drawer.
 2. The item's **Content**.
 3. The back-end **Pages** on which you'd like this item to appear.

+### Special styling

+1. **Collapsible blocks:** Documenter will automatically wrap the content between two `h3` headlines into a collapsible block.
+The headline is used to toggle the state of the following block.
+All blocks are closed by default but Documenter stores the current opening state of all content blocks in the browser's `localStorage` and restore it on page refresh..
+2. **Notes:** You can add notes that are highlighted and never collapsed by wrapping it in a `div.note`, e. g.:

+        <div class="note"><strong>Note:</strong> I'm just here to look important.</div>

 ## Credits

-Documenter has benefitted from contributions by [Nils Hörrmann](http://nilshoerrmann.de/), [Johanna Hörrmann](http://johannahoerrmann.de/), [froschdesign](https://github.com/froschdesign), and uses Ben Alman's [jQuery resize event](http://benalman.com/projects/jquery-resize-plugin/).
+Documenter has benefitted from contributions by [Nils Hörrmann](http://nilshoerrmann.de/), [Johanna Hörrmann](http://johannahoerrmann.de/), [froschdesign](https://github.com/froschdesign).